 What it costs the family

-If you live within the service area of more than one, for example, a Philadelphia suburb served by both Abramson and Penn Memory Center, call both and ask about waiting lists, navigator caseloads, and whether the program partners with your existing primary-care or memory-care provider.
+To confirm a participant's current enrollment line, check the CMS GUIDE participant list or ask the Alzheimer's Association Helpline at 1-800-272-3900; Penn Memory Center enrolls GUIDE families at 215-662-7810 (option 3) and UPMC at 412-692-4200.
+If you live within the service area of more than one participant, call both and ask about waiting lists, navigator caseloads, and whether the program partners with your existing primary-care or memory-care provider.

 Pennsylvania Medicaid pathways for dementia care